Niebrah/cardiovascular-disease-mcp/README.md

 any recommendations provided are intended to inform, and should not supersede any findings or opinions by a care provider.

 The file associated with the model calculation is located in [mcp-tools/calculate-cvd-risk-tool](/mcp-tools/calculate-cvd-risk-tool)

+### 10-year ASCVD Risk

+The 10-year risk estimate provided by this application is primarily applicable towards African-American and non-Hispanic white men and women between the ages of 40 and 79 years.
+Other ethnic groups will have their score calculated with the same equation for non-Hispanic white men and women, though the score estimated may underestimate or overestimate the risk for these persons.

 ## MCP server